Believe it! Or Not ?? … Fact vs. Fiction

 Maintenance is an entirely different issue.
 Making all things functional, cleaning, painting, repairing, etc., almost always does repay 100% of the cost, even when you add a cost for your time.
 More to the point, these activities sometimes make the difference for a not-salable property at anything close to “market”.

 #4 – Using a Realtor® to sell is a waste of money.

 Truth – exactly backwards!

-Not using a Realtor® is almost a guarantee of wasting money.
+Not using a Realtor® is almost a guarantee of “leaving money on the table”.

 For buyers, in nearly all transactions the Realtor’s commission is paid as a reduction in the net cash to the seller.
-The buyer pays nothing in terms of commissions, but gets the advantage of his/her agent’s expertise, knowledge and time to find the home and manage the transaction to a successful close – often also saving a lot of time as well as getting a better buy.
+The buyer pays nothing in terms of commissions, but gets the advantage of his/her agent’s expertise, knowledge and time to find the home and manage the transaction to a successful close – often also saving a lot of time as well as getting a better deal.
 A buyer would be nuts not to engage a Realtor®.

 A FSBO (for sale by owner) seller has exactly the same advantages going the other way.
 The exact percentage varies by study, but, for sure, more than 50% of FSBO’s sell under market by more than the real estate commission.
 In fact, nearly every offer to a FSBO starts by deducting 6% from the market value of the property.
 So, most FSBO sellers get less while taking on the risks, liabilities, stress and frustrations of managing the transactions themselves.